esteinig/Streamfish/README.md

 I have tested this system on a basic gaming computer running Ubuntu 20.04 LTS with 16 threads (AMD), NVIDIA GTX 3060 12GB RAM with drivers supporting CUDA 11.4 or higher (configured in container) and 48 GB RAM.

-Empirically `Streamfish` client and servers do not need a lot of resources.
-If you are using a human genome for reference alignment you may need 24-32 GB of RAM - initially my system ran out with 16GB while also running `MinKNOW`.
+Empirically `Streamfish` client and servers do not need a lot of resources except for memory that fits the reference databases or genomes.

-When testing high-throughput setups with `Icarust` (> 512 pores) you will need to adjust Dorado batch size in the `Streamfish` configuration - there is a few caveats around batch sizes and too low a batch size may cause a "slipstream" behaviour before `Dorado` crashes without informative error messages.
-I have documented the investigation and debugging steps [here](https://github.com/esteinig/Streamfish/issues/18) and written some recommendation on what to look out for and how to adjust batch sizes for expected throughput [on this page](docs/gpu.md).
-High-throughput setups (> 2048 pores) with suitable batch sizes require ~ 10GB GPU RAM.

 ## Icarust